Boards & Commissions

 To find out more about a specific board or commission, please visit their individual web pages located on the left menu.
 Board and commission meetings are open to the public, so potential applicants are encouraged to sit in on monthly meetings.
 Meeting dates, times and locations vary, and are available on individual web pages.

 If members of the public are interested in being on an e-mail list to receive information on a particular board, they will need to contact the individual staff contact (which can be found in the Boards & Commissions Meeting Schedules, Contact Information and Liaisons below).

 Want to be notified when new vacancies are advertised at the beginning of each month?
 Contact Sarah Terwilliger at firstname.lastname@example.org or (828)259-5839 to be added to the distribution list!

-CITIZENS-POLICE ADVISORY COMMITTEE – current vacancy must be a Housing Authority property resident.
+CITIZENS-POLICE ADVISORY COMMITTEE – There are two current vacancies on the committee: 1) must be a Housing Authority property resident; and 2) must be a representative from the South district.
 Please indicate residence on application form.
 Duties include, but are not limited to: (1) serving as liaison between the police and community over concern; (2) to mediate problems or conflicts; (3) to serve as an advocate for programs, ideas, and methods to improve the relationship between the police and the community; and (4) to disseminate information to the community and to the government officials in Asheville.